-14 MAKE SURE OF ADEQUATE VENTILATION IN THE AREA THAT YOU DISCHARGE A FIREARM.
-LEAD EXPOSURE CAN OCCUR FROM DISCHARGING FIREARMS IN POORLY VENTILATED AREAS, CLEANING FIREARMS OR HANDLING AMMUNITION.

-Lead is a substance that has been known to cause birth defects, reproductive harm and other serious injury.
-Wash hands thoroughly after exposure to ammunition or after cleaning a firearm.
+- 14 DISCHARGING FIREARMS IN POORLY

+VENTILATED AREAS, CLEANING FIREARMS OR

+HANDLING AMMUNITION MAY RESULT IN

+EXPOSURE TO LEAD AND OTHER SUBSTANCES

+KNOWN TO CAUSE BIRTH DEFECTS,

+REPRODUCTIVE HARM AND OTHER SERIOUS

+PHYSICAL INJURY.
+HAVE ADEQUATE

+VENTILATION AT ALL TIMES.
+WASH HANDS

+THOROUGHLY AFTER EXPOSURE.

-15 DO NOT SNAP THE FIRING PIN ON AN EMPTY CHAMBER: THE CHAMBER MAY NOT BE EMPTY!
+- 15 DO NOT SNAP THE FIRING PIN ON AN EMPTY CHAMBER; THE CHAMBER MAY NOT BE EMPTY!

-Treat every firearm with the respect due a loaded firearm, even though you are certain the firearm is unloaded.

-16 KEEP YOUR FINGERS AWAY FROM THE TRIGGER WHILE LOADING AND UNLOADING UNTIL SHOOTING IS IMMINENT.

-17 BE SURE OF YOUR TARGET AND BACKSTOP, PARTICULARLY DURING LOW LIGHT PERIODS.
+Treat every firearm with the respect due a loaded firearm, even though you are certain the firearm is unloaded. - 16 KEEP YOUR FINGERS AWAY FROM THE TRIGGER WHILE LOADING AND UNLOADING UNTIL SHOOTING IS IMMINENT. - 17 BE SURE OF YOUR TARGET AND BACKSTOP, PARTICULARLY DURING LOW LIGHT PERIODS.
 Know the range of your ammunition.
-Never shoot at water or hard objects.

-18 ALWAYS UNLOAD YOUR FIREARM'S CHAMBER BEFORE CROSSING A FENCE, CLIMBING A TREE, JUMPING A DITCH OR NEGOTIATING OTHER OBSTACLES.
+Never shoot at water or hard objects. - 18 ALWAYS UNLOAD YOUR FIREARM'S CHAMBER BEFORE CROSSING A FENCE, CLIMBING A TREE, JUMPING A DITCH OR NEGOTIATING OTHER OBSTACLES.